iamrainyday/huiqihu.github.io/index.md

 ![](SC.png)

 * RDMA-Redis: A RMDA equipped Redis system.
 The system is a forked branch of the Redis system, which is the most popular in-memory key-value stores enabling high-performance caching.
-RDMA-redis augment Redis with
+RDMA-redis augment Redis with RDMA.
+It also support multi-thread serving

 * Cedar: a scalable RDBMS built on distributed LSM-structure.
 The system has many successfull application in industry companies.